osilander/203.311/Week10/Week10.md

   # Note that the name and category of cocktail
   # are just labels not predictors
   update_role(name, category, new_role = "id") %>%
-  # Normalise means so all the
+  # Normalise so all the
   # variables have mean 0 and stdev 1
   step_normalize(all_predictors()) %>%
   step_pca(all_predictors())